benhosmer/getting-started-with-saltstack/Chapter_3_Configuration_Management.md

 Up to this point, we've applied our states manually using the `state.sls` function.
 As you can imagine though, this could become tedious if you wanted to create several identical webservers on different machines, or have multiple states applied to one machine.

 In the context of SALT's state system, the `top.sls` file maps states to minions.
 It is located in the `/srv/salt` directory.
-In the next section, I'll talk about `pillar`, but for now, it also works in a similar fashion as the state system's top file, but maps pillar values to minions.
+In the next section, I'll talk about `pillar` in an upcoming section.
+For now though, just know that it also works in a similar fashion as the state system's top file, but maps pillar values to minions.

 The `top.sls` should exist on the _master_, or the _minion_ if you're using SALT in a _masterless_ configuration.
 Either way, the machine you are initiating the `salt` or `salt-call` on should have the `top.sls` and _state files_ present.